 Scarcity

-Cheetah vs Leopard – family structure
+Cheetah vs Leopard – Numbers in the wild

 Estimated Populations in Africa and in South Africa